shane0/shane0.github.io/docs/thich.md

 In his book, "The Heart of the Buddha's Teaching," Thich Nhat Hanh writes: "The Great Mirror Wisdom is the innate wisdom that lies within all of us.
 It is like a clear and bright mirror, waiting to be revealed."
 This highlights the idea that the wisdom and insight of the Buddha is something that lies within all of us, waiting to be awakened.

-## thich what are the true mind versions of 12 originations clear understanding great aspiration
+## true mind versions of 12 originations

+- there's a really good section in the book heart of the buddhas teachings, chatgpt needs tuning on this one

 In Buddhism, the "12 Interdependent Originations" (Paticca Samuppada) is a teaching that describes the interconnected nature of existence and the way that our experiences are created by a chain of cause and effect.
 Thich Nhat Hanh often speaks about the 12 Interdependent Originations in his teachings and encourages his students to cultivate a clear understanding and great aspiration to help break the cycle of suffering.